Publications of Thomas Colcombet

 Symposium on Logic in Computer Science, 2013, pages 123.

-the systematic investigation of questions involving “relative boundedness”.
-The first
+of questions involving “relative boundedness”.
+The first contribution in this work is

-contribution in this work is to introduce a suitable logic for such questions.
-The
+to introduce a suitable logic for such questions.
+The second is to show the

-second is to show the decidability of this logic over finite words.
-The third
+decidability of this logic over finite words.
+The third contribution is the use of

-contribution is the use of non-standard analysis: we advacate that developing the
+non-standard analysis: we advacate that developing the proofs in the axiomatic

-proofs in the axiomatic system of “relative internal set theory” entails a significant
+system of “relative internal set theory” entails a significant simplification of the

-factor.
-We provide three applications of the technique.
+three applications of the technique.

 Our first application shows that it is possible to evaluate, reading once the word